Long COVID-19: Symptoms and Stories

 Why Comprehensive Care Matters

 They were never severely ill.
 They were never in the intensive care unit (ICU) or on ventilators.
-But, Linda Tomkow and Samantha Lewis are still dealing with the aftermath of having COVID-19 months after clearing the virus from their systems.
+But, Linda Tomkow and Samantha Lewis are still dealing with the aftermath of having COVID-19.

 - Persistent fevers or fatigue